Long-term side effects of penile cancer treatment

 Effects on urination

-Most men are still continent after surgery -- that is, they can still control the start and stop of urine flow.
-In certain cases, a partial penectomy leaves enough of the penis to allow relatively normal urination.
-Many men who have undergone a total penectomy must sit to urinate.
+Most men can still control the start and stop of urine flow after surgery.
+They are still continent.
+But if the surgery removes part of the penis (partial penectomy) or the entire penis (total penectomy), how a man urinates can be affected.
+In some cases, a partial penectomy leaves enough of the penis to allow relatively normal urination.
+But men who have had a total penectomy often must sit to urinate.

 Effects on sexuality

 If cancer of the penis is diagnosed early, treatments other than penectomy can often be used.
-Conservative techniques (such as topical chemotherapy, Mohs surgery, and laser surgery) may have little effect on sexual pleasure and intercourse once you have fully recovered.
+Conservative techniques such as circumcision, local therapy other than surgery (laser ablation, topical chemotherapy), or Mohs surgery may have little effect on sexual pleasure and intercourse once you have fully recovered.

 Normal intercourse is not possible after total penectomy.
 Some men give up sex after the surgery.
 Since cancer of the penis is most common in elderly men, some are already unable to have intercourse because of other health problems.
 If a man is willing to put some effort into his sex life, however, pleasure is possible after total penectomy.
 He can learn to reach orgasm when sensitive areas such as the scrotum, skin behind the scrotum, and the area surrounding the surgical scars are caressed.
 Having a sexual fantasy or looking at erotic pictures or stories can also increase excitement.